Killing the Nemean Lion: Heracles’ First Labor

 The Story of the Nemean Lion

 Why the story of the Nemean lion became an important piece of Greek mythology starts with Zeus and Hera, the leaders of the Olympian gods.
-Both are part of an early Greek myth and well represented in many other pieces in Greek mythology.
+Both are part of an early Greek myth and are well represented in many other pieces in Greek mythology.

 Zeus Upset Hera

 The Greek gods Zeus and Hera were married, but not very happily.
-One could say that it is understandable on Hera’s part, since it was Zeus who wasn’t very loyal to his wife.
+One could say that it is understandable on Hera’s part since it was Zeus who wasn’t very loyal to his wife.
 He had the habit of stepping out, sharing the bed with one of his many mistresses.
-He already had many children outside of his marriage, but eventually he impregnated a woman by the name of Alcmene.
+He already had many children outside of his marriage, but eventually, he impregnated a woman by the name of Alcmene.

 Waring Off the Attacks of Hera

 The actual wife of Zeus, Hera, eventually discovered her husband’s secret affair, giving her a sense of jealousy, rage, and hate that Zeus never saw before.
 Since it wasn’t her child, Hera planned on killing Heracles.
-Its name obviously didn’t contribute to her affinity with the child of Zeus and Alcmene, so she sent two snakes to strangle Zeus’ son in his sleep.
+The name obviously didn’t contribute to her affinity with the child of Zeus and Alcmene, so she sent two snakes to strangle Zeus’ son in his sleep.

 But, Heracles was a demigod.
 After all, he had the DNA of one of the mightiest gods of ancient Greece.
 Because of this, Heracles was strong and fearless like no one else.
 So just like that, young Heracles grabbed each snake by the neck and strangled them with his bare hands before they were able to do anything.